 Lighting for bottle photography

 Lighting is important in any photography and with bottles it is crucial.
-And with any type of glassware photography, it is as important to control the light as it is to have it, as it is this
+And with any type of glassware photography, it is as important to control the light as it is to have it.

 As mentioned already, if you want to enhance the content of the bottle (such as a drink, for example) then a diffused backlight is essential and will bring a terrific glow effect though from behind.